The Scottish Fire and Rescue Service is proud to be supporting COP26 in Glasgow.

 The Scottish Fire and Rescue Service will be on the front line in responding to the impacts of climate change on Scotland, such as severe weather-related incidents including flooding and wildfires.

-The Service will also reduce and limit its own contribution to the causes of climate change with a long term plan to reduce carbon emissions.
+The Service will also reduce and limit its own contribution to the causes of climate change with a long term goal to reduce carbon emissions.
+Read more here.

 Bonfire Night on November 5 is one of the busiest nights of the year for our frontline crews and it coincides with COP26.